 - Gorillaz feat.
 George Benson – Humility

 As the UK began to ease out of lockdown, Gorillaz took part in a “#BILLBOARDPOSITIVE” campaign to help boost public morale.
 Shortly after this, the band took a stand following the death of George Floyd; starting the “Be The Change” campaign with a range of clothing and a website linking several informative podcasts, articles, books, videos, Instagram accounts, petitions, donation links & guides to help people taking part in the protests.

-Merchandise from this period includes a range of Christmas supplies, a 2020 calendar, a series of art prints, T-shirts, sticker sheets, an almanac to celebrate their 20th anniversary & a figure of 2D by Superplastic.
+Merchandise from this period includes hot sauce, calendars, a series of art prints, T-shirts, sticker sheets & a series of figures by Superplastic.
 The phase also saw a surprise return to the band making online minigames with Aries Driving Game.

 COVID-19 stunted the potential for a tour in 2020, so live performances (as limited as they were that year) were restricted to livestreams, including a three-show event titled Song Machine Live; which will allow Circle of Friendz members to watch the band perform their latest songs via LIVENow.